My Work Setup

 Notes

-After detailing all this, I may have to revisit some of the yearly costs.
+After detailing all this, I may revisit some of the yearly costs.

-Update 6/12/20 – I’m going to cancel this subscription before my next renewal.
-They sunsetted most of their plugins and the few left have started adding features that only work on their hosting which I will never need to use.
+Update 6/12/20 – I will cancel this subscription before my next renewal.
+They sunsetted most of their plugins, and the few left have started adding features that only work on their hosting, which I will never need to use.

-Update 12/27/20 – I learned my license is unlimited and includes the white label option so I can use it for my consulting side projects so I will be keeping it to use on client projects.
+Update 12/27/20 – I learned my license is unlimited and includes the white label option, so I can use it for my consulting side projects and keep it to client projects.